TimMangan/App-Info/docs/Windows/VideoLan/VlcPlayer/InstallConfigure.md

 ## Typical Configuration Items

 The app stores configuration only after first run.
 This includes a setting for the autoupdate.
 We can pre-configure this and copy to the user's appdata\roaming\vlc folder.
-There will be three files to be copied.
+There will be three files to be copied if you want to preconfigure this.

 ## Installed Components worth noting